We have written this handbook to give you information about us, Albyn Housing Society, and your rights and responsibilities as a tenant

 When you can contact us

-Our office hours are 9am to 5pm Monday to Friday (except bank holidays or occasional training days).
+Our office hours are 9am to 5pm Monday to Friday. (with the exception of bank holidays and occasional training days)

 Our repairs line is open 24 hours a day.